Jason Aldean's 'Try That in a Small Town' rockets to No. 2 on charts after music video controversy

 LOS ANGELES — Jason Aldean 's “Try That in a Small Town” is experiencing exponential growth following controversy over its music video.

 According to Luminate, the song hit 11.7 million on-demand audio and video streams between July 14 and 20, marking a 1,000% increase from the previous week.
-Prior to the music video release on July 14, the track accounted for 987,000 streams in the U.S.
+Prior to the music video release on July 14, the track accounted for 987,000 streams in the United States.

 Digital song sales increased from 1,000 to 228,000, in those same weeks, respectively.